 - No Tobacco

-The sustainable investment industry is of growing importance to investors.
-The fund currently manages £372 million of client assets, which although small in comparison to their flagship equity fund it is still a sizeable share of the ethical investment market.
+The sustainable investment industry is of growing importance to investors and Fundsmith aims to capitalise on this interest with their Sustainable Equity fund.
+The fund currently manages £613 million of client assets, which although small in comparison to their flagship equity fund it is still a sizeable share of the ethical investment market.

-However, over the last 12 months the fund performed worse than 55% of competing funds within the IA Global sector with returns of just 3.97%.
-In contrast, another ethical fund within the same sector, the consistently top performing Liontrust Sustainable Future Global Growth fund, returned growth of 15.73% for the period.
+But over the last 12 months the fund has performed better than 80% of competing funds within the IA Global sector with returns of 7.64%.

 Fundsmith Emerging Equities Trust (FEET)